themosis/documentation/models.md

     }
 }
 ```
-By default, model classes are loaded using the PSR-4 standard.
-Models from the theme use the `Theme\Models` namespace.

 If you want to change your theme models namespace, use the `loading.config.php` file stored inside the `resources/config` directory of your `themosis-theme`: